wellcomecollection/wellcomecollection.org/cardigan_beta/stories/documentation/principles/README.md

 Performance needs to be a consideration throughout the build and we should always be mindful of limited hardware, poor latency, and low bandwidth situations.

-A performance budget should be used against which decesions about design, development, content, or any aspect of a site that may affect performance can be made.
+A performance budget should be used against which decisions about design, development, content, or any aspect of a site that may affect performance can be made.

 ## Accessibility